 What this sanctuary will make possible for kids

-Bringing the farm across the street does more than save a beloved Venice space; it deepens Westminster’s existing garden program and makes animal care part of the school day.
+Bringing the sanctuary across the street does more than save a beloved Venice space; it deepens Westminster’s existing garden program and makes animal care part of the school day.

-• A neighborhood resource where families can participate in volunteer days, after school programs, and seasonal celebrations that connect school, home, and community.
+A neighborhood resource.
+Families can participate in volunteer days, after-school programs, and seasonal celebrations that connect school, home, and community.

 Westminster is already a model for what a public school garden can be; adding a professionally designed sanctuary run raises the bar for what outdoor education looks like in LAUSD.